psychospace/psychospace.info/✼ Stories/⎊ Narration/⎊ Golorr Bares All.md

 ^93d843

 [After a moment, nothing dramatic happens: there is no wound.
 Plesio chuckles, then laughs, then HOWLS with insane laughter... as though he expected more from a final attempt.
-He rips the crown away, winds the adamantine blade back in a familiar stance, and CHOPS Aso's head off.
-Light pours from the wound as the scene turns blinding.]
+He rips the crown away, winds the adamantine blade back in a [[House Dino#Revenger|familiar stance]], and CHOPS Aso's head off.
+Light pours from the wound as the scene turns blinding.] ^dbe070

 >This conflict was yet another spark to stoke Arahabaki's flame of ambition.